 “My ultimate fantasy is to have a threesome with a girl and a guy…but not with my boyfriend.” – Anonymous sexual fantasy submitted to The Psychology of Human Sexuality

-Think about your current partner or the last person with whom you had a romantic relationship.
+Think about your current partner or the last person with whom you had a monogamous romantic relationship.
 Did you ever fantasize about cheating on that person with someone else?
 If so, you’re probably not alone, as evidenced by the fantasy described above.
-But just how common is it for men and women to dream about sex outside of their relationships?
+But just how common is it for men and women to dream about sex outside of an exclusive relationships?
 And is this behavior something to be concerned about?

 Let’s first look at the overall proportion of fantasies that involved one’s partner compared to someone else.
 For men, the percentage of fantasies about cheating was higher than the percentage that included one’s partner (54% vs. 46%).
 For women, however, the opposite pattern was observed (i.e., 64% included their partner, while 36% were about cheating).